 Morning: We were picked up at 8:30am to visit the famous Salinas de Maras salt mine as well as Moray.
 We got back to Cusco around 3pm.

-Afternoon: If you are a chocolate lover, definitely check out the Chocolate Museum.
+Afternoon: If you are a chocolate lover, definitely check out the Chocolate Museum in Cusco.
 Not do they sell all sorts of chocolates, they also offer chocolate making classes for 35 USD.
 I LOVE chocolate and definitely enjoyed the class while we learned how to make coca tea, hot chocolate, and our own milk/dark chocolate to take home.

 Dinner: If you are a fan of green/healthy food, check out this restaurant called Greens.
 Really liked their juices as well as wraps!

-Aside from the Inca Trail, this is probably the hardest day of our trip.
+Aside from the Inca Trail, trekking Rainbow Mountain is probably the hardest day of our trip.

 Morning: Pick up at 3:30am from our hotel by SAS.
 Drove 3-4 hours to Rainbow Mountain area for breakfast, followed by another hour drive to the trail head.

-You can hike up or take a horse up the mountain, although you have to walk the last part to get to the summit at 5200m which was a killer.
+You can hike up or take a horse up Rainbow mMuntain, although you have to walk the last part to get to the summit at 5200m which was a killer.
 You finish the Hike at around 1pm and get back to Cusco around 5.
 The view along the hike is amazing and the experience is unique, read more about the entire hike here.

 Dinner: We checked out this local sandwich shop called La Sangucheria 154 which was cheap and amazing!
 This will be your last night in Cusco so make sure to walk around and enjoy the night scene.

-Morning: Take the earliest flight from Cusco to La Paz so you have the whole day to tour La Paz.
-The flight is about an hour and immigration takes another hour or so.
+Morning: Take the earliest flight from Cusco to La Paz so you have the whole day to tour La Paz, the capital city of Bolivia.
+The flight is about an hour and immigration in Bolivia takes another hour or so.
 Once you go through immigration (US citizens need a Bolivia tourist visa), talk to information desk on where you should go in La Paz.

 Day: Take a taxi from La Paz airport to the cable car station (red line, 16 de Julio Station) for about 30 Bolivianos.
 Again the taxi drivers will ask for 45 or more but don’t budge!
 We were firm on paying no more than 30 and they finally agreed.